Immunology Pharmacology Models

-Autoimmune disease drug discovery is a significant area of interest for our scientists.
-We have developed in vivo models of rheumatoid arthritis, psoriasis and inflammatory bowel disease, among others in this area.
-These models are combined with the appropriate biomarkers, including flow cytometry and histologic analysis, for a study design tailored to meet the strategic goals of our partners’ programs.
+We have developed a range of inflammation and autoimmune disease models, which are combined with the appropriate biomarkers, including flow cytometry and histologic analysis, for a study design tailored to meet the strategic goals of our partners’ programs.
 This in vitro support of our in vivo models allows our projects to be truly translational.

-Our scientists can help elucidate the complex chemical and biological processes of inflammation; the integrated teams at Discovery from Charles River have successfully delivered over two dozen development candidates across multiple target classes with inflammation and immunology indications.
+Our scientists can help elucidate the complex chemical and biological processes involved with the immune system; the integrated teams at Discovery from Charles River have successfully delivered over two dozen development candidates across multiple target classes with inflammation and immunology indications.
 Their expertise gives our partners access to an unparalleled scope of therapeutic area-focused knowledge.